ikreymer/webarchiveplayer/README.md

-# WebArchivePlayer 1.1.0
+# WebArchivePlayer 1.1.1

 WebArchivePlayer is a new desktop tool which provides a simple point-and-click wrapper for viewing any web archive file (in [WARC](http://en.wikipedia.org/wiki/Web_ARChive) and ARC format).

-These files are international standard formats used by web archiving institutions, including Internet Archive's Wayback Machine and newer projects such as https://webrecorder.io
+To create a web archive (WARC) file of your own, you can use the free https://webrecorder.io/ service to browse any page and then download the recorded WARC file.

 The player allows users to pick one or more ARC/WARC from their local machine and browse the contents from any browser.
 No internet connection is necessary in order to browse the archive.

 ## Usage (Windows and OS X Apps)